mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: </b></summary>

 #### How does **Ethernet** try to **avoid collision** on a shared communication medium?
-Ethernet is an optimistic approach, meaning that try to avoid collisions as bet as it can.
+Ethernet (IEEE 802.3) is an optimistic approach, meaning that try to avoid collisions as bet as it can.
 There were old Ethernet competitors, such as token-passing ring, that instead avoided collisions by design, but they didn't have so much success as Ethernet.
 Ethernet adopts the algorithm called CSMA/CD (which stands for Carrier Sensing Multiple Access with Collision Detection)
 - **Carrier Sensing** (CS), means that the devices that participate in the communication, senses the medium (e.g. cable) to check if it's being used it's idle.
 If idle, the device trasmits immediately, otherwise it waits;
 - **Multiple Access** (MA), means that the communication medium is shared between potentially multiple different devices, that could possibly want to use it at the same time;